fusioncharts/dev_centre_docs/chart-guide/standard-charts/spark-charts.md

 ## Configure Win/Loss and Draw Colors

-Use the following attributes to configure the win, loss, and draw colors:
+Use the following attributes to configure the win, loss, and draw colors in the **Sparks Color Chart**:

 * Specify the hex code of the fill color for the bars indicating win, using the `winColor` attribute.